 13 Of the Best Linux Tutorials and OpenCourseWare on the Web

-Learn which online sites offer free Linux tutorials and courses.
-Find these websites ranked below based on the institution's ranking and the amount of material covered for new and advanced Linux users.
-Schools offering Database Administration degrees can also be found in these popular choices.
+Several online sites offer free Linux tutorials and courses.
+The websites below are ranked based on the institution's ranking and the amount of material covered for new and advanced Linux users.

 #1.
 Cornell University

 Cornell University's Center for Advanced Computing offers a virtual workshop on Linux.
 It includes text-based tutorials and exercises covering topics in shells, manual pages, accounts, redirection and searching.
-U.S. News and World Report ranked Cornell University fifth among U.S. colleges and universities with graduate programs in computer science in 2010.
+U.S. News and World Report ranked Cornell University sixth among U.S. colleges and universities with graduate programs in computer science in 2014.

 #2.
 University of California at Irvine

 Dr. Harry Mangalam of the University of California at Irvine's (UCI) Office of Information Technology has published several Linux tutorials and course resources on the UCI website.
 Although many of these tutorials were written for UCI students, much of the information on commands, structure and uses for Linux are transferable.
 Additionally, Dr. Mangalam's Linux tutorials include lecture notes and practice data sets.
 UCI was ranked 29nd for its graduate computer science programs in 2014 by U.S. News.

 Southern Methodist University's Department of Physics provides a Linux 'driver's ed' tutorial on its website.
 This tutorial is designed to help someone with little or no knowledge of Linux learn the basics of the Linux operating system.
 Additionally, lecture slides are available from a Linux workshop.